 All matriculated graduate students are expected to enroll continuously for all three terms from the time of admission until the completion of their degree requirements.
 Students who plan, from the outset, to attend less than three terms each calendar year should consult with the Director of Student Services to define an alternative enrollment plan.
 Students, in the course of their studies, must apply for a leave of absence if they want to skip one or more terms, by consulting with the Director of Student Services.
 Students must complete their degree program within five years from the time of admission.

-Students register utilizing the online registration process through their Student Portal.
+Students register for courses utilizing the online registration process through their Student Portal.
 New students will need to create a Student Portal prior to registering for courses.

 Courses start at various times during the term.
-You may register anytime until a few days before classes start, but space may be limited.
 Registered students will receive an email notification when the course becomes available in Moodle, the Learning Management System.

-Students who choose to register after the deadline will pay the Late Registration Materials Fee of $25 that is non-refundable and non-transferable.
+Students who choose to register after the deadline will pay the Late Registration Materials Fee of $25, which is non-refundable and non-transferable.

 Research Involving Human Subjects Policy